watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 pip install -e .
 ```

-2.
+2. Install mujoco-py
-Install mujoco-py, with the correct way. **NOTE**: other ways of installing mujoco-py often fail, please use this method.
+2.1 Install mujoco-py, with the correct way. **NOTE**: other ways of installing mujoco-py often fail, please use this method.
+First download the repo and install (remember to install in your virtualenv):
 ```
 git clone https://github.com/openai/mujoco-py
 cd mujoco-py